neuralmagic/sparsezoo/README.md

     Currently ONNX does not support sparse tensors and quantized sparse tensors well for compression.
 - [FRAMEWORK]/model.[EXTENSION]: The native ML framework file(s) for the model in which it was originally trained.
     Such as PyTorch, Keras, TensorFlow V1
-- recipes/optimization.[md|yaml]: The original optimization recipe used to create the model.
+- recipes/original.[md|yaml]: The original sparsification recipe used to create the model.
-- recipes/[NAME].[md|yaml]: Additional optimization recipes that can be used with the model such as transfer learning.
+- recipes/[NAME].[md|yaml]: Additional sparsification recipes that can be used with the model such as transfer learning.
 - sample-originals: The original sample data without any preprocessing for use with the model.
 - sample-inputs: The sample data after pre processing for use with the model.
 - sample-outputs: The outputs after running the sample inputs through the model.